Nonlinear studies of binary black hole mergers in Einstein-scalar-Gauss-Bonnet gravity: Results

 Finally, we compare the orbital dephasing to the numerical errors in the simulations.
 A detailed error analysis is given in Appendix~\ref{sec:error_analysis}, which we briefly summarize here.
 The error in the Richardson extrapolated phase is $\sim 0.25$ radians, which is comparable to the ESGB dephasing, and larger than the relative error in the $2$PN computation.
 However, if the dominant truncation error in our simulations does not depend strongly on the value of $\zeta_1$, and thus partially cancels out when calculating the difference $\delta \Phi$ in the phase between the sGB and GR simulations using the same resolution, this will lead to noticeable smaller truncation error in this quantity compared to the overall phase.
 We see evidence that this is the case, for example, by comparing a measure of the truncation error in $\delta \Phi$, computed by comparing a $q=1/2$ GR simulation to an equivalent sGB simulation with $\zeta_1=0.075$ at two different resolutions, to an estimate of the overall truncation error in $\Phi$ for the same sGB case.
 We find the former to be $\sim50\times$ smaller than the latter (see Appendix~\ref{sec:error_analysis}).
 We also find similar results for the GW amplitude.
 Thus, for a number of cases (see Fig.~\ref{fig:dphi_freq}), the difference in errors is smaller than the dephasing $\delta\Phi$ we measure.

 Lastly, we note that the dephasing between the sGB and GR simulations may be caused by small differences in the eccentricity of our simulations, which would be caused by the orbit being slightly perturbed by the rapid development of the scalar field around the black holes at early times, as an artifact of using initial conditions with $\phi=\partial_t \phi=0$.
 If this were the case, one would expect the eccentricity of the modified waveforms to increase with coupling.
 We estimate the orbital eccentricity in our simulations to be $\lesssim 0.01$, and we find that it decreases with increasing resolution, with only a mild dependence on coupling.
 This suggests that residual eccentricity from the initial data is subdominant to finite-resolution numerical errors, and does not significantly affect the dephasing of the binary.
+The eccentricity of the binary system is not much affected by the value of the Gauss-Bonnet coupling, as even for the largest couplings we consider the energy contained in the scalar cloud is only a small fraction of the total binary binding energy, and an even smaller fraction of that energy is radiated away during the scalarization process.